Low Sperm Count: Causes, symptoms, diagnosis & treatment

 H. Past Surgeries

-Surgeries that cause low sperm count include surgeries done to the prostate, hernia repair, failed vasectomy reversals, large abdominal surgeries and in some cases surgeries done to the testis itself.
+Surgeries that cause low sperm count include surgeries done to the prostate, hernia repair, failed vasectomy reversals, large abdominal surgeries, and in some cases surgeries done to the testis itself.

 Numerous medications cause low sperm count.
-Common medications include medicines taken for infections, ulcers, fungal infections, steroids, and range of drugs.
+Common medications include medicines taken for infections, ulcers, fungal infections, steroids, and a range of drugs.
 Moreover, chemotherapy and radiotherapy also lower the sperm count in men.